maximelovino/festiv.al/README.md

 # Festiv.al - A search engine for music festivals and concerts

-Festiv.al is a search engine for music festivals and concerts build around several publicly available such as Spotify, MusicBrainz and Eventful.
+Festiv.al is a search engine for music festivals and concerts build around several publicly available APIs such as Spotify, MusicBrainz and Eventful.

 ## Features